Why should I switch from 1D barcodes to 2DBarcodes?

 What additional data will be available at retail point-of-sale?

-Following is a sample list of applications and the additional data that could commonly be used to support industry’s retail POS use cases.
+The data that is encoded in barcodes and used at point-of-sale will vary based on what use cases are being enabled.
+At minimum, retail point-of-sale (POS) must be able to process the GTIN from a barcode.
+Following is a sample list of applications and the additional data that is commonly used to support industry’s retail POS use cases.

 How will having multiple codes on the package and 2DBarcodes with more data impact scanning at the checkout?